EshaAshfaq-ITstudent/SafetyLens-Women-Safety-Risk-Prediction/README.md

 ## Author

-Built by **Eshan** as a women safety prediction and city risk intelligence project.
+Built by **Esha Ashfaq, Faiza Altaf, Affan Ahmed** as a women safety prediction and city risk intelligence project.

 If this project helps inspire safer, smarter city navigation, give it a star on GitHub.